In this guide we’ll take a look at the best garden shoes for the UK market.

 The uppers are made from rubber to keep you totally dry and safe from over-enthusiastic dog feet.
 We’ve all felt the pain of Rover landing on our toes at the mere mention of walkies.

-Slip-on and easy to remove with one foot I love these Dunlop offerings because they’re classic design rubber garden shoes.
+Slip-on and easy to remove with one foot I love these Dunlop gardening shoes because they’re classic design rubber garden shoes.
 They don’t make a fuss and they draw no attention to your feet.
 You could wear these out and not a sole would notice – do you see what I did there?

-If you want the best shoes for tough gardening, I’d recommend these for their dependable brand name and durable build.
+If you want the best garden shoes for tough gardening, I’d recommend these for their dependable brand name and durable build.